 KOLPING INTERNATIONAL considers itself a proactive global family with all members showing solidarity for one another.
-No matter whether they live in Europe, Africa, Asia or America: In about 9000 Kolping Families people have united to help one another and to make a difference for the benefit of all people.
+No matter whether they live in Europe, Africa, Asia or America: In more than 9000 Kolping Families people have united to help one another and to make a difference for the benefit of all people.

 Active around the globe